• Reading time:29 mins read

 • Only available in right-hand orientation.

-• Night Sky Black colour may not be suitable for all firearms.
+• Night Sky Black color may not be suitable for all firearms.

 Maintenance 🧺